ancorasir/ME336-2020Spring/Week 07 Introduction to TensorFlow/ReadMe.md

 # Week 07 Introduction to TensorFlow
-In today's lab session, we will introduce some widely used deep learning frameworks, and run tutorials of tensorflow.
+In today's lab session, we will introduce some widely used deep learning frameworks.
+Among them, we adopt tensorflow as the frame for ME336.
+We will go through two tutorials, mnist tutorial from google's course "Tensorflow Without a PhD" and fashion-mnist from tensorflow's official documentation.

 ## [Deep Learning Frameworks](https://developer.nvidia.com/deep-learning-frameworks):